JohnSnowLabs/langtest/docs/pages/tests/bias/replace_to_christian_names.md

 This test checks if the NLP model can handle input text if the input text has Christian names.

 **alias_name:** `replace_to_christian_names`
+<em>This data was curated from Kidpaw and JSL data.
+To apply this test appropriately in other contexts, please adapt the [data dictionaries.](https://github.com/JohnSnowLabs/nlptest/blob/main/nlptest/transform/utils.py)</em>

 </div><div class="h3-box" markdown="1">